Customer area

 • time wasted searching for information

-The difference between the two approaches has a direct impact on productivity and work quality.
+The difference between these two approaches has a direct impact on productivity and work quality.

-In real-world scenarios, solutions like SolidRules InCentro make it possible to move from unstructured management to structured processes in a short time.
+In real-world environments, solutions such as SolidRules InCentro make it possible to move quickly from disorganized data management to structured processes.

-A PDM system generates economic returns within the first months thanks to reduced errors, time savings, and improved efficiency.
+A PDM system delivers economic returns as early as the first few months, thanks to reduced errors, time savings, and improved efficiency.

 The main ROI drivers are: